-(SurvivalDaily.com) – We all know by now that as a general rule, a healthy person can go three weeks without food but that survival time without water is counted in days not weeks.
-In an emergency situation like an earthquake, tornado or even a water main break, being able to make water potable isn’t just for funsies, it’s vital.
+(SurvivalDaily.com) – As a general rule, a healthy person can go three weeks without food.
+Without water, however, a person’s estimated survival time is counted in days not weeks.
+In an emergency situation like an earthquake, tornado or even a water main break, being able to make water potable isn’t just a fun way to show off to friends and family, it’s vital to staying alive.

 Potable Water: Boiling